Willie Watson (bowls)

-Willie Watson is a former Irish international lawn bowler.
+William "Willie" Watson is a former Irish international lawn bowler who competed at three Commonwealth Games.

+Biography

+Watson, a post office worker by profession, made his international debut in 1973.
+In 1977 Watson was Ireland's bowler of the year and he represented the Northern Irish team at the 1978 Commonwealth Games in Edmonton, Canada, where he competed in the fours event, with Willie Murray, Michael Dunlop, Jimmy Donnelly.

-He competed in the fours at the 1978 Commonwealth Games in Edmonton, Alberta and four years later won a bronze medal in the fours with Sammy Allen, Frank Campbell and John McCloughlin at the 1982 Commonwealth Games in Brisbane, Australia.
+Four years later he won a bronze medal in the fours with Sammy Allen, Frank Campbell and John McCloughlin at the 1982 Commonwealth Games in Brisbane, Australia.

 In 1986 he won another bronze medal in the fours at the 1986 Commonwealth Games in Edinburgh with Ernie Parkinson, Billie Montgomery and Roy McCune.